-The service contracts a nurse practitioner for twice weekly visits and is available on call 24/7 for the service.
+available on call 24/7 for the service.
 The nurse practitioner had seen and examined the residents within two to five working days of admission and completed three-monthly reviews.
 More frequent medical reviews were evidenced in files of residents with more complex conditions or acute changes to health status.
 The psychogeriatrician and mental health services are readily available as required.
-The nurse practitioner (interviewed) commented positively on the service and confirmed appropriate and timely referrals were completed.
-They were happy with the competence of the registered nurses, care provided and timely communication when there are residents with clinical concerns.
+A locum nurse practitioner (interviewed) commented positively on the service and confirmed appropriate and timely referrals were completed.
+They were happy with the competence of the RNs, care provided and timely communication when there are residents with clinical concerns.

 Resident files identify the integration of allied health professional input into care and a team approach is evident.
-A physiotherapist from a local provider visits weekly.
-The service has two physiotherapist assistant for 30 hours a week each.
-A podiatrist visits regularly and a dietitian, speech language therapist, older person mental health team, hospice, wound care nurse specialist and medical specialists are available as required through Te Whatu Ora-Waitaha Canterbury.
-Barriers that prevent tangata whaikaha and whanau from independently accessing information are identified and strategies to manage these are documented.
+A physiotherapist from local provider visits fortnightly.
+The service has a parttime employed physiotherapist assistant.
+A podiatrist visits regularly and a dietitian, speech language therapist, older person mental health team, hospice, wound care nurse specialist and medical specialists are available as required through Te Whatu Ora - Waitaha Canterbury.
+Barriers that prevent tāngata whaikaha and whānau from independently accessing information are identified and strategies to manage these are documented.

-Healthcare assistants and registered nurses interviewed could describe a verbal and written handover at the beginning of each shift that maintains a continuity of service delivery.
-The handover is between a registered nurse to the incoming registered nurse and HCAs on each shift, as observed on the day of audit, and was found to be comprehensive in nature.
-Progress notes are written on every shift by the HCAs and the registered nurses document at least daily for all resident records and when there is an incident or changes in health status.
+Healthcare assistants and RNs interviewed could describe a verbal and written handover at the beginning of each shift that maintains a continuity of service delivery.
+The handover is from one RN to the incoming RN and HCAs on each shift, as observed on the day of audit, and was found to be comprehensive in nature.
+Progress notes are written on every shift by the HCAs and the RNs document at least daily for all resident records and when there is an incident or changes in health status.

 The residents interviewed reported their needs and expectations are being met and family/whānau members confirmed the same.
-When a resident's condition changes, the staff alert the registered nurses who then assesses the resident and initiate a review with the nurse practitioner.
+When a resident's condition changes, the staff alert the RN who then assesses the resident and initiates a review with the nurse practitioner.
 Family/whānau stated they were notified of all changes to health, including infections, accident/incidents, nurse practitioner visits, medication changes and any changes to health status and this was consistently documented in the resident files.

-There were a total of 26 wounds from 12 residents being actively managed across the service.
-These included skin tears, lesions, chronic ulcers, and grazes.
-There were no pressure injuries being managed at Burlington Village.
-There are comprehensive policies and procedures to guide staff on assessment, management, monitoring progress and evaluation of wounds.
-Assessments and wound management plans, including wound measurements and photographs, were reviewed.
+There were five wounds from four residents being actively managed across the service.
+The wounds included three current pressure injuries (two unstageable and one stage two), an abrasion and skin lesion.
+Incident reports and section 31 notifications were sighted for the pressure injuries.
+Comprehensive policies and procedures are in place to guide staff on assessment, management, monitoring progress and evaluation of wounds.
+Assessments and wound management plans including wound measurements and photographs were reviewed.
 Wound registers have been fully maintained.
 Wound assessment, wound management, evaluation forms and wound monitoring occurred as planned in the sample of wounds reviewed.
-There is documented wound care nurse specialist input into chronic wounds as required.
-Healthcare assistants and registered nurses interviewed stated there are adequate clinical supplies and equipment provided, including continence, wound care supplies and pressure injury prevention resources.
+Wound care nurse specialist input was available into chronic wounds as required and when used has been documented.
+Healthcare assistants and RNs interviewed stated there are adequate clinical supplies and equipment provided including continence, wound care supplies and pressure injury prevention resources.
 There is access to a continence specialist as required.